How do I know if I need an artificial hip joint?

 A comprehensive guide for those affected who are looking for the right time for a hip replacement (hip TEP)

-The decision to have an artificial hip joint is one of the most important medical decisions in a patient's life.
-At the same time, it is associated with many fears, uncertainties and misunderstandings.
-Some hesitate for too long until the pain becomes unbearable.
-Others wait until they can hardly walk or have lost all quality of life.
-However, a well-planned hip replacement can not only eliminate pain but also significantly improve mobility, joie de vivre and performance.
+The decision für a artificial Hüft joint belongs to the most important medical decision points in a patient's life.
+At the same time it is associated with many Ängs, uncertainties and misunderstandings.
+Some hesitate too long until the pain becomes unbearable.
+Others wait until they can hardly walk any more or have lost all quality of life.
+In doing so a well-planned Hüft joint replacement can not only eliminate pain but also improve mobility, joy of life and performance significantly.

 1. What does it mean to need a artificial hip joint?